cmu-mars/cmu-robotics/documents/swagger-yaml/cp2-th.md

 #### Description
 Used to indicate that an error has occurred during the preparation or evaluation of a test scenario, or during the start-up of the system under test.
 The body of this method contains a single property, `ErrorMsg`, containing a JSON-based description of the error.
-A description of the errors produced by SUT are given below.
+A description of the errors produced by SUT is given below.

 #### Parameters